EducationQueen Margaret University

-Favourite thing to do in my job: Understanding how people 'save' information and solve problems
+Favourite thing to do in my job: Researching how humans recognise and categorise visually-perceived objects in their environment

 *Click on the pictures to see them in higher resolution or learn more*